johntria/java-design-patterns/strategy-design/README.md

 ###  Real time scenario 🤙🏾
 A common real-world scenario where the strategy design pattern is used on vehicles.
-Lets set an example which someone told you that we want to create us an application which we can store lot of vehicles but we have to know if it can fly.
+Let's set an example which someone told you that we want to create us an application which we can store a lot of vehicles, but we have to know if it can fly.

 As a developer which you ❤️ ORP (object-oriented programming) you would think that I have to create a class where it can have the ability for multiple objects where in each of these objects I have to define whether it can fly.